Blog

 • You improve it the same way you earn citations: relevance, structure, authority, freshness.

 In AI search there's frequently no list of ten links to occupy.
 There's one answer, and you're either in it or you're not.
 That makes "how often are we the brand AI names?" the question that matters, and AI share of voice is how you put a number on it.
-This page explains what it measures, how it's calculated, and how to move it.
+This page defines it, shows the formula with a worked example, and explains how to measure, benchmark, and improve it.

 What is AI share of voice?